Daytime running lights are designed to come on automatically when the engine is started

 As a result of European legislation adopted in 2008 dedicated daytime running lights (DRL) have been required on all new types of passenger cars and small delivery vans since February 2011.
 Trucks and buses followed from August 2012.

 Daytime running lights are designed to come on automatically when the engine is started - all other lights should remain off.

 Daytime running lights must be bright enough that they can be seen clearly in daylight and as a result are too bright to be used at night time when they would cause dazzle.
 Daytime running lights should therefore go off automatically when headlights or sidelights are switched on.

 Daytime running lights don't have to be separate lights - some car manufacturers combine them with the front position lamps (side lights) in which case the daytime running lights will dim when the headlights are turned on.

-If daytime running lights are located close to indicator lights then the DRL on the appropriate side of the vehicle must turn off while the indicator is operating to avoid masking its signal.
+If daytime running lights are located very close to indicator lights then the DRL on the appropriate side of the vehicle must turn off while the indicator is operating to avoid masking its signal.